JasonOstroski/PerformHot2023CloudInfraLabGuide/content/08_k8s_events_and_logs/03_k8s_logs_finding_logs/index.md

 ### Exercise Steps

-1. Let's see where events appear: ​
+1. Let's see where events appear:

+* Check a Workload
-* Check a Workload​
+* Check a Namespace
-* Check a Service​
+* Check a Service
-* Check a Pod​
+* Check a Pod
 * Check a Container
 * Check a Process
 * Check a Host